Theo Baker: Awards

 In February 2023, The Stanford Daily received one of the 2022 George Polk Awards for its reporting on Tessier-Lavigne, the first time an independent, student-run newspaper has won the award.
 The Polk Awards gave Baker a "Special Award", making him the youngest ever Polk awardee.
 He has also received a James Madison Freedom of Information Award from the Northern California Chapter of the Society of Professional Journalists.

 Personal life

+Baker has said that he was raised as a secular Jew and discovered when he was a teenager that dozens of relatives had died in the Holocaust.

-Baker is often portrayed as a "nepo baby," benefitting from the status of his parents in the journalistic world.
-He denounced the criticisms, saying while he was fortunate to have good role models, he strived to keep his parents' influence "entirely separate" from his reporting.
-Baker told Teen Vogue that he had previously said he would never become a journalist but changed his mind to "feel connected to [his] late grandfather, who passed just two weeks before [he] started at Stanford, and who would always sit down and talk about his time doing student journalism."
+Some media articles alleged he was a "nepo baby", benefiting from the status of his parents in the journalistic world.
+He rejected the criticisms, saying while he was fortunate to have good role models, he strived to keep his parents' influence "entirely separate" from his reporting.
+He told Teen Vogue that he had previously said he would never become a journalist but changed his mind to "feel connected to [his] late grandfather, who passed just two weeks before [he] started at Stanford, and who would always sit down and talk about his time doing student journalism."